Guide to Popular Graph Network Tools in Python

 Conclusion

 Graphs have long been an important component of NLP applications, such as syntax-based Machine Translation, knowledge graph-based question answering, and abstract meaning representation for common sense reasoning tasks.
 NetworkX, igraph, networkit and graph-tool are just a few of the graph data packages available to Python programmers.
 Aside from the pros and cons, their interfaces for managing and processing Python graph data structures are extremely comparable.
-In this article, we have come across the usage details of some of the popular graph network libraries in Python, which are commonly used in the data science field today.
+In this article, we explored the usage details of some popular graph network libraries in Python that data scientists commonly use today.
 They are

 • Networkit